Sending Money to an Offender

 A cashier’s check or money order can be deposited into four kinds of sub–accounts and must have the sub–account written on the cashier’s check or money order.
 Cash or personal checks are not accepted.

-- Spendable – Unrestricted and available for the inmate’s use.
+- Spendable – Unrestricted and available for the offender’s use.
 Money orders⁄cashiers checks not designated to another sub–account will be posted to this sub–account.

 - Postage – Use restricted to postage charges.
 The money order⁄cashiers check must be clearly marked “postage.”

 - Medical – Use restricted to health care copays, over–the–counter (OTC) medications, and eyeglasses.
 The money order⁄cashiers check must be clearly marked as “medical.”

 - Education – Use is restricted for payment of education tuition⁄fees and⁄or expenses ancillary to participation in an approved education program.
 The money order⁄cashiers check must be clearly marked as “education.”.